shakenfist/shakenfist/docs/developer_guide/api_reference/networks.md

 mesh between the hypervisor nodes which host the instances on that network, and the network node.
 The network node exists on every VXLAN mesh, and provides services to the network such as DHCP, ping, and egress NAT.
-If a floating IP is assigned to a network interface, that is also implemented on the network node.
+If a floating IP is assigned to a network interface or a routed IP to a network, then that is also implemented on the network node.

 ???+ note